theonewhowritesthedocs/lwms-docs/docs/core_functions/shipping_delivery.md

 # Shipping Delivery

-The Shipping Delivery web app allows you to log the necessary information when delivering a sales order, or part of it.
+The Shipping Delivery web app allows you to log the necessary information and execute the necessary actions when delivering sales orders, or part of them.

 ## Flow Diagram